spatts14/Xenium_5k_analysis_pipeline/README.md

 Goal: Ensure clean, usable spatial gene expression data.

+It is critical to preprocess and perform quality control on the data before proceeding with analysis.
+This step ensures that the data is clean, usable, and of high quality by removing low quality cells and low quality transcripts.

+Steps:

 - Calculate quality metrics
 - Filter low-quality genes and cells
 - Normalize and transform gene counts